LLazarek/blame-evaluation-gt/writing/reviews/icfp21-changelog.md

 Review B:
 >   - The benchmarks are selected (line 647), but why?
 The GPT benchmark suite of
 >     Racket provides more examples.
-*Added a paragraph to section 6.1 (page 14) clarifying how the benchmarks from GTP were filtered.*
+*Add a paragraph to section 6.1 (page 14) clarifying how the benchmarks from GTP were filtered.*

 Review B:
 > - L356 "despite advertisements for the opposite":  I cannot find what this means.
-*Clarified on page 8.*
+*Clarify on page 8.*

 Review B:
 > - L370 "the latter must represent":  What does the "latter" specify?
-*Rephrased on page 8.*
+*Rephrase on page 8.*

 Review B:
 > - It is not fully explained how the given mutators change programs.
 For
 >   example, I cannot completely predict changes by the mutators deletion and
 >   class:super.
-*The added extra example and explanation of occurrence typing mutators, along with the examples in the mutator table (pages 14-15) should address this.*
+*Add extra example and explanation of occurrence typing mutators, which along with the examples in the mutator table (pages 14-15) should address this.*

 Review B: